Compassionate Care, National Accreditation:

 They commonly occur alongside other health disorders.
 When this happens it’s called a co-occurring disorder, dual diagnosis, or comorbidity.
 It’s important to be aware of eating disorder’s information and resources to get treatment quickly.
 Eating disorders are treatable with the right programs, diet, and mindset.

-What Are Types of Eating Disorders?
+What Are The Types of Eating Disorders?

 There is a wide spectrum of eating disorders.
 Some are more common and deadly than others.
 These are examples of eating disorders: